cancelei/EsportGamingCenter_backend/README.md

 rails db:drop db:create db:migrate
 ./bin/dev
 ```
-Then, you have to create in the root of the project a .env file:
+Then, you have to create in the root of the project a .env file: <br>

 ![Alt text](image.png)

 , inside of that file, you must put the following code: